I can’t pay my Corporation Tax – what should I do?

 Corporation Tax is calculated on the profits of a Company, and is payable nine months and one day after the Company’s year end.
 Penalties and interest apply on amounts that aren’t paid by the due date.

-You will need to bear in mind that this is only going to delay the liability, not remove it entirely, so be sure to include it in your cash flow planning for the future.
+Bear in mind that this is only going to delay the liability, not remove it entirely, so be sure to include it in your cash flow planning for the future.

 What else should I consider before making a payment arrangement?

 It’s important to look at your overall cash position before committing to a payment arrangement with HMRC.
 Once you have agreed an arrangement, you will have to adhere to it.
-If you re a client, you can put the payment arrangement into your copy of the complimentary 90 day Cash Flow modelling software we give you.
-This will enable you to check that the proposed arrangement is affordable.

 I have the cash to make my Corporation Tax Payment, but how do I do it?